shakefu/humbledb/docs/tutorial.rst

 Configuring Connections
 =======================

-The :class:`Mongo` class provides a default connection for you, but what do you do if you need to connect to a different host, port, or a replica set?
+The :class:`~humbledb.mongo.Mongo` class provides a default connection for you, but what do you do if you need to connect to a different host, port, or a replica set?
 You can subclass Mongo to change your settings to whatever you need.

 Mongo subclasses are used as context managers, just like Mongo.
 Different Mongo subclasses can be nested within one another, should your code require it,